 The Company has a defined contribution plan in respect of provident fund.
-Contributions are made to provident fund in India for employees at the rate of 12% of basic salary as per regulations.
+The minimum amount of contribution to be made by the employer is set at a rate of 12% of wages, subject to ceiling of Rs.
+1800 per month as defined under the Employees Provident Fund Scheme,1952.
 The contributions are made to registered provident fund administered by the Government.
 The obligation of the group is limited to the amount contributed and it has no further contractual nor any constructive obligation.